-On March 8, 2012, we completed the acquisition of IntruGuard Devices ("IntruGuard"), a leading supplier of Intelligent Availability Protection Systems, for a total consideration of \$950,000.
-Of the total consideration, \$400,000 is being withheld in escrow as security for IntruGuard's indemnification obligations.
-We accounted for this acquisition as a purchase of a business and, accordingly, the total purchase price has been allocated to tangible and identifiable intangible assets acquired and liabilities assumed based on their estimated fair market values as of the acquisition date.
-The purchase price allocation resulted in purchased tangible assets of \$53,000 and liabilities of \$43,000, and purchased identifiable intangible assets of \$940,000.
+On March 8, 2012, we completed the acquisition of IntruGuard Devices, Inc. ("IntruGuard"), a supplier of Intelligent Availability Protection Systems, for a total consideration of \$1.0 million.
+Of the total consideration, \$0.4 million was withheld in escrow as security for IntruGuard's indemnification obligations.
+We accounted for this acquisition as a purchase of a business and, accordingly, the total purchase price was allocated to tangible and identifiable intangible assets acquired and liabilities assumed based on their estimated fair market values as of the acquisition date.
+The purchase price allocation resulted in purchased tangible assets of \$53,000 and liabilities of \$43,000, and purchased identifiable intangible assets of \$0.9 million.
 Identifiable intangible assets consist of purchased technology.
 The fair value assigned to identifiable intangible assets acquired was determined using the income approach, which discounts expected future cash flows to present value using estimates and assumptions determined by us.
-Purchased identifiable intangible assets are being expensed as Cost of revenue on a straight-line basis over three years.
+Purchased identifiable intangible assets are being amortized as cost of revenue ratably over three years.
+Of the \$0.4 million previously withheld in escrow, \$0.2 million and \$0.2 million were released to the selling stockholders during the three months ended September 30, 2012 and the three months ended March 31, 2013, respectively.
+The financial results of this acquisition are considered immaterial for purposes of pro forma financial disclosures.

-14. INTANGIBLE ASSETS
+14. GOODWILL AND OTHER INTANGIBLE ASSETS-NET